theshadowpro/r6slevelcalc/README.md

 - Ability to remove added input boxes, currently have to refresh the page to clear.
 - 'Enter' button unfocus input box - listener issue
 - Prettier look and better scaling.
-- (Distant Future if poss) R6 api to search account levels from username.